stefan22/meanApp/clone_project/info.md

 ### Asynchronous, Event-driven and non Blocking

 `Asynchronous` literally means `not synchronous`.
-Not everyting needs to comeback at once in order to get data back from the server.
+Not everyting needs to comeback at once (request - response) in order to get data back from the server.
  The application can continue on with other work while on the same thread.

  Non blocking means that you aren't waiting for the i/of the call.
  (Input/Output).
-Non blocking, or asynchronous wouldn't work, because the server can only process one operation at a time afer all, being that it is single threaded.
+Non blocking, allows for asynchronous to work because the server can only process one operation at a time afer all (single threaded).

  Event driven means that your applications sits there and waits for something to happen.
 Also, single threaded.